Why BHO? Seven possible reasons for the butane craze

 A harm-reduction model for drug policy would be addressing the problem of BHO explosions, as it would have the house fires we started seeing with indoor-grown cannabis a few years back.
 The medical model has shown people will avail themselves of a regulated market if it exists.
 Colorado and Washington, which have both legalized pot for adult use (not just medical), are working on regulations for concentrates made industrially.
 Timothy Leary used to say that the government’s job is to make sure drugs are safe, and people are licensed and educated to use them properly.
 Instead, now the kinder gentler governmental approach is a proposal to evaluate anyone found using marijuana for psychological treatment.

 Marijuana isn’t a gateway to harmful drugs like meth or Ritalin (unless your dealer is pushing them: this is why hard drug use is down in Amsterdam, where the connection between hard and soft drugs has been severed).
 But pot does seem to prepare the brain for psychedelics, which have been part of adolescent initiation rites for centuries.
 Raves-of-their-day the Eleusinian mysteries featured the psychedelic sacrament kykeon, and everyone partook once a year.
-The Roman’s clampdown on the “pagan” practice is felt until this day, and possibly it’s lead to young adults craving the experience, and looking to get it by concentrating cannabis since the true sacraments are off limits.
-Until we get a grip on mankind’s relationship to drugs, we’ll always ensure that our “forbidden fruit” is delivered in more and more dangerous ways.
+The Roman’s clampdown on the “pagan” practice is felt until this day, and possibly it’s lead to young adults craving the experience, and looking to get it by concentrating cannabis since the ancient sacraments are off limits.
+Until we get a grip on mankind’s relationship to drugs, we’ll ensure that our “forbidden fruit” is delivered in more creative and sometimes dangerous ways.